McGranahanLab/Guidebook/Newcomers_guide.md

 ```

 Don't forget to replace <your_user_name> with your actual user name.
 Save the file and exit according to the commands displayed at the bottom of the screen

 5. Type `ssh-copy-id -i storm.pub storm`.
 This will copy the key you've just created to storm
 6. Now you can just `ssh storm` without password to get to storm cluster.

 **Step 2** : add keys to gamble on storm

 1. Open your terminal
+2. Type `ssh storm`.
+Now you're on storm (UCL cluster).
-2. Type `cd .ssh`.
+3. Type `cd .ssh`.
 If you get an error that folder doesn't exist, do `mkdir .ssh` and then `cd .ssh`
-3. Type `ssh-keygen`.
+4. Type `ssh-keygen`.
 Enter gamble as name and leave the password blank.
-4. Type `nano config`.
+5. Type `nano config`.
 The config file will be openned, insert in it:

 ```
 Host gamble
 User <your_user_name>
 IdentityFile ~/.ssh/gamble
-HostName storm.cs.ucl.ac.uk
+HostName gamble.cs.ucl.ac.uk

 ```
 Don't forget to replace <your_user_name> with your actual user name.
 Save the file and exit according to the commands displayed at the bottom of the screen

-5. Type `ssh-copy-id -i gamble.pub gamble` .
+6. Type `ssh-copy-id -i gamble.pub gamble` .
 This will copy the key you've just created to gamble
-6. Type `exit` to exit storm and return back to your computer
+7. Type `exit` to exit storm and return back to your computer.

 **Step 3**: add keys from gamble to your computer